How To Deal With Academic Burnout & The Symptoms

 Taking regular breaks between study sessions and time to yourself after a busy day can do wonders for preventing burnout.

-Did you know there are 7 types of rest according to this TED article?
+Did you know there are 7 types of rest?
 Here are the 7 types of rest that could help ease burnout.

 Take time out to plan ahead

 When you’ve understood where the burnout is coming from, or you’re at the start of a new term or project, really think about scheduling your time properly.
-The best student planner apps guide is an amazing resource we put together to help you plan your life and studies efficiently.
+The best study apps can help with this.

 Regular exercise